Cookie Access Rules

 Only Homepage Applies only to the root directory of the domain, such as http://domain/ or https://domain/.

-Specified URI Applies only to requests for content at a specific URI.
-Two URI matching options are available:
+Specific URL Path Applies only to requests for content at a specific URL path.
+Two URL path matching options are available:

 Note: Directories must start and end with /, and can only contain letters, numbers, and certain special characters (underscore, hyphen, percent sign, dot).
-Multiple directories are supposed to be seperated with line breaks.
+Multiple directories are supposed to be separated with line breaks.

-URL Pattern Uses regular expressions to control the range of requests that the rules will be applied to.
+URL Pattern (Regex) Uses regular expressions to control the scope for the requests that the rules will be applied to.
 For example, the pattern *.jpg$ ensures that access control applies to all URLs ending with .jpg.

-You can configure either a Cookie blacklist or whitelist:
+You can configure either a Cookie Blocklist or Allowlist:

 Type Description